todiadiyatmo/wp-ffpc/readme.txt

 * every A. indicates BIG changes.
 * every .B version indicates new features.
 * every ..C indicates bugfixes for A.B version.

+= 1.7.5 =
+*2014-12-29*

+What's fixed:

+* wp-ffpc was not actually alerting when it had issues; this should be fixed now

+This was a really bad bug and it could have cause a lot of issues since the plugin was probably not working in some cases when the alerts went unnoticed.
+Due to WordPress restrictions on admin_notices hook I had to use PHP features only present since 5.3.
+Please keep this in mind.

 = 1.7.4 =
 *2014-12-17*